Environment Setup

 AI tools (Cursor, ChatGPT, Claude)

 Using AI tools to help you work through the course is fine and encouraged.
-You will get more out of the course if you understand the material well enough to debug AI-generated code and adapt it to your own setup.
+You will get more out of the course if you understand the material well enough to debug AI-generated code.
+You should also be able to adapt that code to your own setup.
 For the AI usage policy on homework, projects, and peer review, see AI Usage Policy.